rtCamp/wpveda-book/content/meta/wordpress_blog.md

 # WordPress Blog

-This is most important and smallest section this book.
+This is most important and smallest section in this book.

 You must NOT proceed without following instructions in this chapter.